Your Amazon Photos Are Not Just Compliance Checkboxes

 How many images should I have for an Amazon listing?
 Amazon allows up to 9 images and recommends 7-8 for maximum conversion.
 An effective set includes: main image (white background), 2-3 angle variations, 1-2 lifestyle images, and 1 infographic showing key features or specifications.

 Do I need a professional photographer for Amazon FBA?
 Not necessarily.
-Professional photography delivers the highest quality but costs $50-200 per image.
-For most sellers, AI product photography tools offer comparable quality at 95%+ cost savings.
+Professional photography offers tight art direction on set, but costs $50-200 per image.
+For many sellers, AI product photography tools can replace many routine workflows at a meaningfully lower cost.
 Reserve professional shoots for hero products or categories requiring exact representation.

 Why was my Amazon listing suppressed for images?
 Common causes include: off-white backgrounds (not true RGB 255,255,255), product not filling 85% of frame, text or watermarks on main image, showing accessories not included, low-resolution or blurry images, and inaccurate product representation.